sloev/python-lambdarest/README.md

 ## Tests

-* Use pytest to run tests with the current python version.
-* Use tox or the built-in `test-all` make target to run tests for all platforms.
+You can use pytest to run tests against your current Python version.
+To run tests for all platforms, use tox or the built-in `test-all` Make target:

 ```
 $ make test-all